elegant-h2020/Elegant-Code-Verification-Service/README.md

 # ELEGANT Code Verification Service

-A web service that ...
+A web service that employs the [ESBMC](https://github.com/elegant-h2020/esbmc "ESBMC") and [JBMC](https://github.com/elegant-h2020/cbmc "JBMC") verification tools to verify C/C++ and Java code.

+> *This product includes software developed by Daniel Kroening, Edmund Clarke,
+Computer Science Department, University of Oxford Computer Science Department, Carnegie Mellon University*Computer Science Department, Carnegie Mellon University*

 ## Description

-This project aims to build a RESTful API in Java that can submit requests for ...
+This project aims to build a RESTful API in Java that can submit verification requests on the ESBMC and JBMC tools for C/C++ and Java codes.

 The project uses Jakarta EE 9 and Eclipse GlassFish 6 to implement a portable API for the development, exposure, and accessing of the ELEGANT
 Code Verification Webservice.